Architecture and Concepts of Infinite Scale

 When Marie accepts that share, her clients will be able to sync the new storage space at

-Every Infinite Scale extension uses ocis-pkg, which implements the go-micro interfaces for servers to register and clients to look up nodes with a service registry.
+Every Infinite Scale service uses ocis-pkg, which implements the go-micro interfaces for servers to register and clients to look up nodes with a service registry.
 We are following the 12-factor methodology with Infinite Scale.
 The uniformity of services also allows us to use the same mechanism for commands, logging and configuration.
-Configurations are forwarded from the Infinite Scale runtime to the individual extensions.
+Configurations are forwarded from the Infinite Scale runtime to the individual services.

 ocis server.
 This also makes packaging easier.

-A lot of embedded services in Infinite Scale are built on REVA runtime.
+A lot of embedded services in Infinite Scale are built on the REVA runtime.
+Reva is the CS3 API reference implementation.
 We decided to bundle some of the CS3 services to logically group them.
 A home storage provider, which is dealing with metadata, and the corresponding data provider, which is dealing with uploads and downloads, are one example.
 The frontend with the oc-flavoured WebDAV, OCS handlers and a data gateway are another.

 Interacting with Infinite Scale involves a multitude af APIs.
 The server and all clients rely on OpenID Connect for authentication.
 The embedded LibreGraph Connect can be replaced with any other OpenID Connect Identity Provider.
 Clients use the WebDAV-based ownCloud sync protocol to manage files and folders, Open Collaboration Services (OCS) to manage shares and TUS to upload files in a resumable way.
 On the server side, REVA is the reference implementation of the CS3APIS, which are defined using protocol buffers.
 By embedding Go-lang LDAP Authentication (GLAuth), Infinite Scale provides a read-only LDAP interface to make accounts, including guests, available to firewalls and other systems.